Famous Louisiana Zydeco Musicians Biographies

 AMÉDÉ ARDOIN (1898 – 1942) was a Creole accordionist who is credited with laying much of the groundwork for Cajun music’s evolution in the early 1900s.
-He was also one of the first Cajun musicians to record his works.
+He was also one of the first Cajun musicians to record music from the Acadiana region of Louisiana.
 Only 34 recordings are known to exist.

-BOOZOO CHAVIS (1930 – 2001) performed for decades and was a prolific songwriter, and many of his works have become standards in zydeco music.
-He was known for having a badge on his cowboy hat that identified him as the “king of zydeco.”
+BOOZOO CHAVIS (1930 – 2001) performed for decades and was a prolific songwriter.
+Many of his works became standards in zydeco music, earning him the title “King of Zydeco” among leaders in the genre.

-GOLDMAN THIBODEAUX is a Creole accordionist from Lawtell noted for his traditional la-la zydeco style.
-His uncles Bebe and Eraste Carriere were two of the pioneers of early Creole music.
+GOLDMAN THIBODEAUX (1921 – 2002) is a Creole accordionist from Lawtell, also known as CALVIN CARRIERE.
+He’s noted for his traditional la-la zydeco style, and his uncles Bebe and Eraste Carriere were two of the pioneers of early Creole music.

 JOHN AND GENO DELAFOSE are noted father/son zydeco musicians and accordionists.
 Geno began playing rubboard in his father’s band, the Eunice Playboys, when he was only 8.
 When his father passed in 1994, Geno switched to accordion and formed his own band, French Rockin’ Boogie.
-The father and son have a Grammy nomination among their accolades and they continue to perform in Louisiana and abroad.
+The father and son have a GRAMMY® nomination among their accolades and Geno continues to perform in Louisiana and abroad.